gmarcy/janus-platforms/docs/docs/install/index.md

 ![OAuth Apps](assets/existing-org-oauth.png)

-### Update Software Templates
+### Update Backstage Workshop
-Make sure your `$GITHUB_ORGANIZATION/software-templates` repository is up-to-date to ensure you get the latest features in the templates.
-To do this, either hit the "Sync fork" button, delete and re-clone the repo as described in the first step [here](#run-the-software-templates-setup-playbook) or run the following commands:
+Make sure your `$GITHUB_ORGANIZATION/backstage-workshop` repository is up-to-date to ensure you get the latest features in the templates.
+To do this, either hit the "Sync fork" button, delete and re-clone the repo as described in the first step [here](#run-the-backstage-workshop-setup-playbook) or run the following commands:

 ```bash
 git fetch upstream